-This Flemings Creamed Corn recipe uses corn, onions, jalepeños, and cheese and cooks up quickly on the stovetop for a delightfully spicy (but not too spicy) side dish.
+This gluten free Flemings Creamed Corn recipe uses corn, onions, jalepeños, and cheese and cooks up quickly on the stovetop for a delightfully spicy (but not too spicy) side dish.

-This Flemings Creamed Corn recipe is a bold and spicy version of Fleming’s Steakhouse side dish that’s perfect alongside your favorite meat.
+This Fleming’s Steakhouse-inspired side dish: Flemings Creamed Corn recipe is bold and spicy and perfect alongside your favorite roasted or grilled meat.

 Occasionally my husband and I will steel away for an evening dinner at Fleming’s Steakhouse and Wine Bar to celebrate a special occasion like a birthday or anniversary.